peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

    }
 ```

-On receiving a response, the server retrieves the public keys associated with
+On receiving a response, the issuer retrieves the public keys associated with
 the given entity (possibly performing Federation Entity Discovery to do so),
 then:

 * Verifies that the requested domain names match the FQDN contained within the
-  `sub` parameter of the client's Entity Configuration.
+  `sub` parameter of the requestor's Entity Configuration.
 For example, if the
   `sub` parameter within the Entity Configuration contains the value
   `https://requestor.example.com/oidc/rp`, the extracted FQDN is then
   `requestor.example.com`.
 Since the Entity Configuration can contain at most
   one FQDN, this effectively means that this challenge type works with requests
   for a single domain name only.

-* Verifies that the sig field of the payload includes a valid JWS, signed with
+* Verifies that the `sig` field of the payload includes a valid JWS over the
-  one of the keys published in the client's Entity Configuration.
+  challenge token, signed with one of the keys published in the requestor's
+  Entity Configuration, either in the top-level `jwks` claim as defined in
+  Section 3 of [OIDC-FED] or referenced by the `signed_jwks_uri`, `jwks_uri`, or
+  `jwks` claims in the entity metadata as defined in Section 5.2.1 of
+  [OIDC-FED].
+If the requestor provided a `kid` value in its challenge response,
+  only keys in the Entity Configuration with a matching `kid` value are
+  considered.

 If all of the above verifications succeed, then the validation is successful.
 Otherwise, it has failed.
-In either case, the server responds according to
+In either case, the issuer responds according to
 section 7.5.1 of [RFC8555].
+In the event that the verification succeeds, the
+eventual CSR MUST include the public key, attested within the Trust Chain, used
+by the Requestor to satisfy the Issuer's challenge.

 A non-normative example for the challenge object post-validation: